gbirke/doit-filemappers/README.md

 - `in_path`: Operating directory.
 The glob expression / Path items  in `src` will be evaluated in the context of this path.
 If `in_path` is absolute, the generated targets will be absolute too.
 Otherwise they will be relative.
 Defaults to `.` (current directory).
 - `file_dep`: If true, `get_task` creates a `file_dep` key with the source files from the mapper.
 For most mappers it is true.
 - `allow_empty_map`: See "Dealing with empty maps".
 Defaults to false.
+- `error_handling`: A tuple of handled exceptions and an error handler callable.
+If your callable raises an exeception, the error handling will be used.
+See "Handling exceptions".
+By default, exceptions raised in your callback will be undhandled.

 All parameters have default values and can be left out.